EmilRex/Silicate-Feature-Analysis/README.txt

 presented in "The Spitzer IRS Debris Disk Catalog: II.
 Silicate Feature Analysis" by Mittal et al. To begin please see main.pro

+USAGE:

+	Data:
+	For each star
+Run from Main

 DISCLAIMER & Acknowledgements;
 This work is still in development.
 Hopefully the repository will be ready by late August